Edward Wang

 August 27th: progress

-The new stack is opengl and tracktion_engine.
-We’ve been making good progress on the audio and graphics.
+The new stack is opengl and tracktion_engine. been making good progress on the audio and graphics.
 Screenshot 2024-08-27 at 11 04 40 PM I’m starting to really hate c++.
 I want to rewrite the whole thing in c or zig but I’m worried that it won’t work and I’ll get stuck.

 Jun 18th (2024):